Use of University Facilities

 This policy does not apply to designated Special Use Facilities.
 See HOOP 211 Special Use Facilities.

 A. Permitted Users

-2. Individuals or groups that are not registered with or recognized by the university (“non-university entity”) may only use university facilities at the invitation of the university and pursuant to an approved joint sponsorship with a department or subdivision of the university, and such facility uses shall be subject to the review and administration of Auxiliary Enterprises.
-Use of university facilities by a non-university entity must be approved by the President, or designee.
+2. Individuals or groups that are not registered with or recognized by the University (“non-university entity”) may only use University facilities at the invitation of the University and pursuant to an approved joint sponsorship with a department or subdivision of the University, and such facility uses shall be subject to the review and administration of Auxiliary Services.
+Use of University facilities by a non-university entity must be approved by the President, or designee.
 Such use of facilities must not result in private gain for the non-university entity, and the non-university entity must be a not-for-profit organization.
-All conditions governing the sponsorship are set by the university.
-Further, the use of the facility must be in direct supplement and benefit to the university's or The University of Texas System's educational purposes.
-Programs and activities of the university shall always have priority over programs or activities that are jointly sponsored.
+All conditions governing the sponsorship are set by the University.
+Further, the use of the facility must be in direct supplement and benefit to the University's or The University of Texas System's educational purposes.
+Programs and activities of the University shall always have priority over programs or activities that are jointly sponsored.